mozilla/pkipolicy/rootstore/policy.md

 ### 3.3 CPs and CPSes

 We rely on publicly disclosed documentation in a Certification Practice Statement (CPS) or a combined Certificate Policy/Certification Practice Statement (CP/CPS) ("CP/CPS Documentation") to ascertain that our requirements are met.
+Compliance with this Section SHALL be evaluated based on whether a technically competent reviewer can, from the CA operator's CP/CPS Documentation, determine the CA operator's implementation commitments, understand the scope and applicability of the documented practices, and assess conformance with applicable requirements.

 CA operators SHALL comply with item 2 below, and Sections 3.3.1 through 3.3.6, no later than July 1, 2027.
 Existing CP/CPS Documentation MAY be revised prior to July 1, 2027, to achieve compliance with these requirements.

 1. CP/CPS Documentation MUST provide information in a manner that is explicit, bounded, auditable, and in a manner that is sufficient for Mozilla to determine whether and how the CA operator complies with this policy and other applicable requirements;

 2. CA operators MUST ensure that CP/CPS Documentation is made available in a structured, text-based format (e.g. Markdown, AsciiDoc, or equivalent) and is hosted in a publicly accessible repository or equivalent system that provides publicly accessible version history.
+An "equivalent system" is a publicly accessible document management or publication system that preserves version history, permits retrieval of prior versions, and identifies publication dates and version identifiers.
+Historic versions are not required to be converted to a structured text format retroactively, provided that they remain publicly accessible and their publication dates can be determined.
 This requirement applies to the published form of the documentation and does not prescribe the CA operator’s internal authoring tools or processes;

 3. CP/CPS Documentation MUST be made available to Mozilla under one of the following Creative Commons licenses (or later versions):